iqrfsdk/iot-starter-kit/workshop/README.md

 - Use Putty to connect to your UP board via SSH

-- Use iqrfapp and prepared [scripts](scripts) to communicate via the daemon to IQRF network *or you can use iqrf-daemon-webapp*
+- Use iqrfapp and prepared [scripts](scripts) to communicate via the daemon to IQRF network

+- Or you can use iqrf-daemon-webapp interface

 ## Connect to Azure cloud